Tinamous/UltimakerLid/ReadMe.md

 * You may wish to anneal the acrylic first to reduce the risk of cracking when glued.
 (See: https://en.wikipedia.org/wiki/Poly(methyl_methacrylate))
   * If using cast acrylic this may not be such an issue as the inner forces of the acrylic are less.
-* Cut 32 x 6 inch pieces of electrical tape ready to hold the box panels in place.
+* Cut ~32 x 4-6 inch pieces of electrical tape ready to hold the box panels in place.
 * Remove the all protective covering off all the pieces, you don't want that glued into your lid.
 * Ensure you have a clean flat working surface and kitchen towel or similar to wipe up any dripped glue.
 * Glue will run through the lid joints onto the work bench.
-Working on a paper cover may result in the paper being stuck to the lid, use wood as the work top (suggest not kitchen work top!)
+Working on a paper cover will result in the paper being stuck to the lid, use wood as the work top (suggest not kitchen work top!)

 When gluing:

 * Don't apply too much glue.
 * A 1-2mm bead size is ample.
 This will get drawn into the joint and give a high glue surface area.
 * Try to get glue only where it is needed otherwise it eats into the finished surface and looks horrible. (i.e. don't dribble)
-* Don't let the glue dispenser warm to much as the glue becomes very runny and is difficult to work with.
+* Don't let the glue dispenser warm to much as the glue becomes very runny and is difficult to work with very quickly.
 Always return the glue to the fridge.
 * You may wish to move the lid slightly every now and then shortly after gluing to remove any excess glue of the surface the lid is sitting on.
 Don't wipe the lid through as this will smear glue over it and look horrible.
-** It might be worth running tape the length of the joint to prevent glue escaping???

 ### Assembly: